Ptujec/LaunchBar/Zotero-Actions/README.md

 **Note**: This will always open Zotero, but it may fail to select the item on the first attempt if Zotero is not running previously.
 This is a limitation of Zotero.
 In this case, use the action again once Zotero is running.

-#### 5) Cite and Link
+#### 5) Paste and Link Citation/Bibliography

-Cite and Link offers a short citation (e.g. `(Buckingham & Goodall, 2019)`) and a link to the item in Zotero.
-By default, the citation is pasted in the front document and the link is copied to the clipboard.
-You can also choose to paste a citation including the link as rich text or in markdown format by going to settings and selecting your preferred format.
-Select the action and then press `option` + `return`.
+You can paste citation and bibliography references for a selected item to your frontmost application, including a link to the item in Zotero.

+By default, the citation will be pasted, and the link is copied to the clipboard, so it is easy to add it.
+Other options are rich text, markdown, or HTML.
+Select the action, and then press `option` + `enter`.
+(The HTML option does not include the link to the Zotero item.)

-**Note**: This action's citation function might not yet be all you need to compose a paper, primarily because it does not yet support custom citation styles.
-Nevertheless, it should be a great help during research, especially when adding links back to the item in Zotero, which can help you locate the correct sources easily, regardless of where you store your research notes.
+This feature will use the last used style from the Zotero preferences by default.
+However, you can choose a different one from your installed styles when you select the action and then press `option` + `enter`.

+**Note:** This feature is using a **local version** of the [web API](https://www.zotero.org/support/dev/web_api/v3/basics) (available in Zotero 7).
+You need to enable `Allow other applications on this computer to communicate with Zotero` in Zotero → Settings → Advanced.
+Additionally, Zotero needs to be running.

 #### 6) 🪄 The Magic Title Item

 As this LaunchBar action is primarily tailored to give you quick access to the content of your Zotero database, the title item has kind of "superpowers".
-If a PDF is attached, you can open the PDF right from that item using quick look.
+If a PDF is attached, you can open the PDF right from that item using Quick Look.
 If there is no PDF, but there is a link, you can open that instead.
 If none of these options are available, pressing `enter` will reveal the item in Zotero.

 ## Shortcuts

 There are also some shortcuts (modifier keys) that work with any selected Zotero item.

-- Open a given item in Zotero with `command` + `return`
+1) Open a given item in Zotero with `command` + `enter`.
+This will reveal a PDF attachment in the Finder if selected.

-- Paste a citation with `shift` + `return`
+2) Paste a citation reference with `shift` + `enter`.

+3) Paste a bibliography reference with `shift` + `option` + `enter`.

 Those even work on the top level.
 So you don't need to go into details to use them.